 And that can make us sick.
 According to Gabor Mate, MD, addiction, stress, and childhood development specialist, “Our emotional functioning is not separable from our physiological functioning.
 The brain centers that regulate emotions are connected with the hormonal apparatus, the nervous system, the gut, the heart, and the immune organs.
 In fact, it’s not even that they’re connected, they’re all one system.
 So things that happen to people emotionally, will immediately have a physiological effect,” he says.

-It’s a balancing act.
+Addiction in the family is a balancing act.
 We have to allow ourselves to feel the fear, otherwise it will manifest itself in unhealthy ways.
 Harrington recalls a time she discovered her brother was active in his addiction and living in dangerous conditions, but she was unable to help.
 “I pushed it down because I was on vacation with my kids and I wanted to be there for them.”
 But later that day, she could not enjoy a conversation with her best friend.
 “I got so emotional with her.
 She was like, ‘I don’t understand why this reaction is coming from you.’
 I couldn’t identify it in the moment.
 It wasn’t until the next morning I realized it was because I got this news.
 I shoved it down, and what could have been a good conversation between her and I, was just filtered through this lens of emotion, because it’s got to come out somehow”.